AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

 \paragraph{Late Decoding Overhead.}

 A fixed block size poses a hard constraint on the number of tokens that can be sampled in a single step.
-By fixing the block size, the sampler must exclude nearby higher-confidence positions outside the block, especially when a small block size is used~\citep{wang2025revolutionizingreinforcementlearningframework,JetAstra2025}.
+By fixing the block size, the sampler must exclude nearby higher-confidence positions outside the block, especially when a small block size~\citep{wang2025revolutionizingreinforcementlearningframework,JetAstra2025} is used.
 Deferred high-confidence positions undergo additional denoising in later iterations, incurring unnecessary computation overhead and resulting in degraded throughput.

-\paragraph{Premature Decoding Error.} With a fixed block size, the sampler (Algorithm~\ref{alg:sampler}) must decode all masked positions in the current block before advancing.
-This constraint forces the sampler to decode low-confidence positions inside the block, instead of the high-confidence positions outside the block.
-The result is systematic inaccuracy: decoding premature tokens increases token-level error rates, propagates mismatches to subsequent steps via block-level autoregressive dependencies, and biases the hypothesis toward poorly calibrated regions of the confidence landscape.
+\paragraph{Premature Decoding Error.} With fixed block sizes, the sampler (Algorithm~\ref{alg:sampler}) must decode all masked positions in the current block before proceeding to the next block.
+Under this constraint, the sampler can be forced to decode low-confidence positions within the block rather than deferring them in favor of higher-confidence positions in the consequent blocks.
+As a result, the sampler can commit to incorrect tokens early, inducing systematic errors: premature decoding increases token-level error rates, propagates mistakes to subsequent steps by conditioning later blocks on these tokens via block-level autoregressive dependencies, and shifts generation toward poorly calibrated regions of the confidence landscape.
 This usually contributes to degraded accuracy.